 Edwin Hubble (1889 – 1953)

-Using several Cepheid variable stars, some in M31, and some in M33, Hubble was able to conclusively show that the Milky Way Galaxy was only one of billions of other galaxies in the Universe, and not the only one, as was the popular belief at the time.
-More importantly though, Hubble showed that at cosmological scales all matter in the Universe is distributed evenly, and that there was a close relationship between the distance of an object from earth, and the velocity at which the object is receding from us.
+Using several Cepheid variable stars, some in the Andromeda Galaxy (M31), and some in the Triangulum Galaxy (M33), Hubble was able to conclusively show that the Milky Way galaxy was only one of billions of other galaxies in the Universe, and not the only one, as was the popular belief at the time.
+More importantly though, Hubble showed that at cosmological scales all matter in the Universe is distributed evenly, and that there was a close relationship between the distance of an object from Earth, and the velocity at which the object is receding from us.
 This relationship, known as Hubble’s Law, shows that the further away an object is, the higher its recessional velocity, which fact provided a basis for the development of cosmology as a science.

 Gerhard Kuiper (1905 – 73)